akka/akka/akka-docs/src/main/paradox/typed/dispatchers.md

 An Akka `MessageDispatcher` is what makes Akka Actors "tick", it is the engine of the machine so to speak.
-All `MessageDispatcher` implementations are also an @scala[`ExecutionContext`]@java[`Executor`], which means that they can be used to execute arbitrary code.
+All `MessageDispatcher` implementations are also an @scala[`ExecutionContext`]@java[`Executor`], which means that they can be used to execute arbitrary code, for instance @scala[`Future`s]@java[`CompletableFuture`s].

 ## Default dispatcher

 Every `ActorSystem` will have a default dispatcher that will be used in case nothing else is configured for an `Actor`.
-The default dispatcher can be configured, and is by default a `Dispatcher` with the specified `default-executor`.
+The default dispatcher can be configured, and is by default a `Dispatcher` with the configured `akka.actor.default-dispatcher.executor`.
-If an ActorSystem is created with an ExecutionContext passed in, this ExecutionContext will be used as the default executor for all dispatchers in this ActorSystem.
-If no ExecutionContext is given, it will fallback to the executor specified in `akka.actor.default-dispatcher.default-executor.fallback`.
-By default this is a "fork-join-executor", which gives excellent performance in most cases.
+If no executor is selected a "fork-join-executor" is selected, which gives excellent performance in most cases.

 ## Internal dispatcher